shadow-maint/shadow/doc/contributions/ci.md

 ## Build & install

-The project is built & installed on Ubuntu, Alpine, Debian and Fedora.
-The last three distributions are built & installed on containers, and the workflow can be triggered locally by following the instructions specified in the [Build & install](build_install.md#containers) page.
+The project is built & installed on various distributions.
+The workflow can be triggered locally by following the instructions specified in the [Build & install](build_install.md#containers) page.